Courts of the Republic of Ireland: Lower courts

 The Supreme Court, the Court of Appeal, and the High Court are the only courts specifically required by the Constitution.
 Other courts are established by law.
 Beneath the superior courts are the Circuit Court and the District Court.
 The Circuit Court deals with matters that must be tried before a jury.
 The District Court deals only with minor matters that may be tried summarily.

 The Constitution provides for only two institutions in which a serious crime may be tried in the absence of a jury: a military tribunal, and a special court established by law to try serious offences whenever this is considered to be in the interests of justice or public order.
 Such a court has been established in the form of the Special Criminal Court, which has been used to try those accused of being members of paramilitary organisations such as the Provisional IRA, or of leading organised crime.

+Family Court

+The Family Court is a division of the District, Circuit and High Courts that deals with family law matters.
+It has historically been the subject of criticisms, which have led to its procedures being included in the Third Programme for Law Reform, as well as the attempted implementation of new procedures.
+According to Mark Garrett, director general of Ireland's Law Society, these reforms began to take place in the 1970s.
+One of the Reform's principal aims is the establishment of a Family District Court, a Family Circuit Court, and a Family High Court as divisions of the existing District Court, Circuit Court and High Court.
+In November 2022, Justice Minister Helen McEntee produced the Family Courts Bill 2022, which sought to establish a Family Law Court complex at Hammond Lane in Dublin's legal quarter.
+In the following year, Justice Minister Simon Harris hoped that the addition of 24 judges would accelerate this process.

+In principle, all hearings are in camera and reporting is anonymous, restricted and issued quarterly by a single journalist.